ChinaNetCloud/nc-backup-py/README.md

     "MESSAGE_CONFIG_METHOD": "post",
     ```

   4. Include the files you want, it will be backed up recursively.
-You can exclude files with this directory by using `FILESET_EXCLUDE`
+You can exclude files within this directory by using `FILESET_EXCLUDE`
     ```json
     "FILESET": {
       "ACTION": "execute",